 Anyone that suffers from depression or anxiety knows how extremely difficult it can be to get out the front door and make it through the day.
 The fortunate individuals who don’t experience these problems will probably never be able to truly understand what it’s like when the mere act of getting out of bed and facing the day causes you so much anxiety that it is almost insurmountable.
 Unfortunately, those who do suffer from it have to find a way to cope.
 Taking antidepressants and anti-anxiety medication isn’t always the answer, at least not in and of itself.
 Many times, the answer comes from something completely unexpected, in the form of man’s best friend.
 Dogs are some of the best emotional support animal companions.
 Below are some of the most popular breeds that can be used for such function.
-Whether you choose to have your dog officially certified as an emotional support dog or let it remain completely unofficial, these are some of the breeds that are most frequently used by individuals who struggle with these two important mental health issues.
+Whether you choose to have your dog officially certified as an emotional support dog or let it remain completely unofficial, these are some of the best dog breeds that are most frequently used by individuals who struggle with these two important mental health issues.

 Although some people are rather frightened by the sight of a German Shepherd, others consider the experience awe-inspiring.
 German Shepherds are easily one of the most versatile dog breeds in existence.
 They can be used for all kinds of different things, ranging from service dogs or police dogs to seeing-eye dogs and yes, emotional support dogs.
 The truth is, they can be used for practically everything in between as well.
 They make solid family pets.
 Under the right circumstances, they typically get along with other animals in the household as well.